About the Coronavirus Pandemic (Updated November 21, 2020)

 This scenario calculates what would happen if 95% of the population always wore a mask when they were in public.

-The Mandates easing worst-case scenario, assumes that, regardless of the death rate, there will be a continuation of restriction easing, such as returning to in-class schooling.
-It is currently projecting that the daily death rate will rise to 675 by December 31, 2020 under this scenario.
+The Mandates easing worst-case scenario, assumes that, regardless of the death rate, there will be a continuation of restriction easing.
+It is currently projecting that the daily death rate will rise to 90 by March 21, 2020 under this scenario.

 Below is the current IHME model displaying actual and projected deaths per day.